ayelishaamoah/CV/README.md

-## Ayelisha Amoah
+# Ayelisha Amoah

-Aspiring software engineer with a background in customer analytics.
-Recently took the leap and joined Makers Academy with hopes of joining an innovative, fast paced tech company.
+### Bio
+Recent graduate of Makers Academy with a background in customer analytics and a new found passion for software engineering.
+I am comfortable approaching new technologies and enjoy exploring new material in my spare time.
+I enjoy working as part of a team and sharing knowledge to help my team grow.

 ## Skills